 From Montana to Arizona

-William Rogers’ adventures began in the north of America.
+Like many before him William Rogers’ adventures began in the north of America.
 We know that he spent time in Helena, Montana.
-He then moved to Telluride in Colorado and then sometime around 1894 made his way to Arizona.
+He then moved to Telluride in Colorado and then around 1894 made his way to Arizona.

 The 1890s had seen a severe devaluation of silver and copper in the US.
-Miners were forced to move to where they thought there was work, or the rumour of work.
+Consequently miners were forced to move to wherever they thought there was work, or the rumour of work.

-William Rogers is thought to have been on his way to the gold rush in Harqua Hala when he died.
+It is thought that William Rogers was on his way to the gold rush in Harqua Hala when he died.
 But how exactly William and his companion met their ends in the desert is not entirely clear.
-In fact, it’s a little ambiguous exactly who died out in the desert sun at all.
+In fact, it’s even a little ambiguous exactly who died out in the desert sun at all.

 The first reports in the newspapers said that the dead men were travelling to Harque Hala from the town Prescott.
 A distance of over 120 miles, they may have had transport part of the way, horses perhaps, but it appears that they were completing the last stretch of the journey on foot.